 F. Membership/Structure of the SDS Coalition

-The SDS Coalition is a voluntary body composed of UN agency members, other inter-governmental bodies and programmes, and other interested relevant entities from academia, the research community, civil society organizations and private sector.
+The SDS Coalition is a voluntary body composed of UN agency members, other inter-governmental bodies and programmes, and other interested relevant entities from academia, the research community, civil society organizations and the private sector.
 Membership in the Coalition is composed of institutions as opposed to individuals, meaning that a formal institutional commitment is needed to join, but at the same time allowing different persons from each entity to participate in various aspects of the Coalition's work through time.

 The collective existing membership of the SDS Coalition is open to and will jointly approve (or not) any new member that is proposed or requests to join, by vote in a Plenary meeting.